ikaera/Tech-Blog-IE-14/README.md

 ## Description

 My motivation to accomplish this project was the following: I wanted to build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
 I have built this site completely from scratch.
-My app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+My app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM (Object Relational Mapper), and the express-session npm package for authentication.

 ### User Story

 - AS A developer who writes about tech,
-   I WANT a CMS-style blog site,
+   I WANT a CMS-style (content management system) blog site,
     - SO THAT I can publish articles, blog posts, and my thoughts and opinions.